Friday, December 31, 2021

 You will get wind waves but you do not want so much that you are in a wind shadow at the bottom of the wave/swell.

-Have a bit of a go at standing up but mostly stay in the kneeling position.
+I have a bit of a go at standing up but mostly I stay in the kneeling position.
 Gain speed first and then shuffle back on the board.

-- If you own a Duotone Foil wing then put a pool noodle on all the exposed extension part of the boom.
+- If you own a Duotone Foil wing with a boom then put a pool noodle on all the exposed extension part of the boom.
 At some point you will need it to stop the end of the boom from sinking.

 - Find launch and landing sites where the waves and the wind will be kind to you.